syncfusion-content/asp.netmvc-docs/aspnetmvc/ReportDesigner/Getting-Started.md

 #### Add Control in View page

 Add the following code example in the Index.cshtml page that is already created.
-Set the desired ReportPath and ServiceUrl to ReportDesigner.
+Set the desired ServiceUrl to ReportDesigner.

 {% highlight CSHTML %}